 They can change their roles, rules and goals

 A collection of repeated or repeatable processes

-An ever-evolving social group
+An ever-evolving social entity

 In general system theory, cybernetics and system dynamics, a system is a collection of repeated or repeatable processes.